 Established in 1953, the market welcomes more than 300,000 visitors annually.
 The venue is a mainstay for providing grower-direct fresh produce and flowers to county residents and visitors.

 Not all vendors participate in the market year-round; many are seasonal.
 From November - April, vendors are allowed to sell limited non-producer products, as approved by the market manager.

-The Oakland County Market offers many educational programs for all ages, through partnerships with Michigan State University Extension, Master Gardener Program and the Oakland Conservation District.
-Programs are funded by Genisys Credit Union and sponsored in part by a grant from Michigan Economic Development Corporation.
+The Oakland County Market offers many educational programs for all ages.
+Michigan State University Extension, Master Gardener and health and nutrition programs are sponsored by Genisys Credit Union.

 Produce Availability Guide